Top 100 Trial Lawyers

 • The property was anhydrous ammonia or liquified ammonia, to be used to manufacture methamphetamine.

-Examples of Grand Larceny in the Fourth Degree
+Grand Larceny in the Fourth Degree Examples

 Many examples of Grand Larceny in the Fourth Degree are very specific and outlined above.
 However, aside from those, some of the other examples of this offense include: